Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 [hl2]For movement[/hl2] there isn't much to say, this doesn't matter, it can make some sections comfy, and could make others uncomfortable or even straight-up harder, but nothing impossible, If you feel like you got fucked by token movement it was avoidable. for Dupes, as Marisa dupes are fine, In 110 hours of playtime I have yet to experience a failed duplication where I felt it was impossible.
 For Youmu and Reimu...
 I believe it can sometimes be IMPOSSIBLE to dupe, it's one of the big reasons why people usually don't score with them, but again this is unlikely.

 [hl2]For token releases[/hl2] it's a bit more complicated, here is a little analysis:
-In an ideal world we would only get otters, but since we can't, the strats that are used accept otters as good/fine, but also wolves as fine, eagles are harder to work with but you can make EVERYTHING work with eagles. a lot of otters tend to cause score gains, eagles tend to cause score losses, you would expect them to cancel each other out into neutral gain. that is not the case, [hl2]RNG actually FAVORS score gains[/hl2].
+In an ideal world we would only get otters, but since we can't, the strats that are used accept otters as good/fine, but also wolves as fine, [style=eagle, icon=false, highlightedText=eagles] are harder to work with but you can make EVERYTHING work with [style=eagle, icon=false, highlightedText=eagles]. a lot of otters tend to cause score gains, [style=eagle, icon=false, highlightedText=eagles] tend to cause score losses, you would expect them to cancel each other out into neutral gain. that is not the case, [hl2]RNG actually FAVORS score gains[/hl2].

 There are 9 possible releases
 O/O, O/W, O/E, W/O, W/W, W/E, E/O, E/W, E/E.